w3f/Grants-Program/docs/polkadot_stack.md

 By describing our areas of priority in detail, we do not wish to preclude grant applications that address different areas that we may not have thought of.
 We would like to fund all projects that bring value to the ecosystem.
 If you are considering applying for a project and are not sure if it falls within our areas of interest, please get in touch with us to discuss it.

+For open source infrastructure projects that are no longer maintained, we are also interested in signing [maintenance grants](https://github.com/w3f/Grants-Program#hammer_and_wrench-maintenance-grants).

 ## :bookmark_tabs: Layers of Polkadot Stack

 In the below sections you can find a list of different layers of the Polkadot Stack.

+**Maintenance Status [WIP!]**:
+- :red_circle: Unmaintained for more than 3 Months
+- :green_circle: Actively maintained

 ### :iphone: User Interface